Ficool

 Page 12

-The second flies toward the masked man.
-He aims his sword at him, and suddenly the masked man catches the sword with his bare hands and breaks it.
+The second flies at the masked figure — sword driving forward — and the masked figure catches the blade with his bare hands.

 Page 13